History of the United States (1991–2016): Iraq War

 U.S. Army M1A1 Abrams tanks pose for a photo under the "Hands of Victory" in Ceremony Square, Baghdad, Iraq.

 In his State of the Union address in January 2002, President George W. Bush called Iran, Iraq, and North Korea an "axis of evil".
 The Bush administration later began making a public case for an invasion of Iraq, accusing them of violating the 1991 UN-imposed ceasefire, supporting terrorism and being in possession of weapons of mass destruction (later, the latter of these accusations were proved to be false, and the first two are considered very dubious by most historians).

 Some important allies of the U.S., including India, Japan, Turkey, New Zealand, France, Germany, and Canada, did not believe that the evidence for the President's accusations was well-founded enough to justify a full-scale invasion, especially as military personnel were still needed in Afghanistan.
 The UN Security Council did not approve of the invasion, and the U.S. therefore provided most of the forces in the invasion of Iraq.
-With the support of a coalition whose major partners included the United Kingdom, Australia, Poland, Spain, and Italy, Iraq was invaded on March 20, 2003.
+With the support of a coalition whose major partners included the United Kingdom, Australia, Poland and Spain, Iraq was invaded on March 20, 2003.

 A graph of U.S. troops killed in the Iraq War.
 The orange months are post-troop surge and the blue months are under the Obama administration.
 The graph does not include those killed after July 2010.